hmorgan-b/dev-setup/README.md

 - This command "composes" all of the Docker containers together
 - Looks at the current directory, prepends the name of the current directory to the Dockerfile image name (as specified in docker-compose.yml, or similar)
 - Builds images and runs containers all in one command

+## Local Instances of Applications/Tools Used for Testing
+### RabbitMQ
+RabbitMQ is an open-source messaging service.
+It accepts, stores, and forwards binary blobs of data (messages).
+- Set up via the [rabbitmq docker image](https://hub.docker.com/_/rabbitmq)
+- Also need to setup the management plugin, which is just a browswer-based UI to manage Rabbitmq notes and clusters

+### Postgres
+- Set up via the [postgres docker image](https://hub.docker.com/_/postgres)

+### SonarQube
+- Set up via the [sonarqube docker image](https://hub.docker.com/_/sonarqube)

+## Python Development